The best NAS drive in 2023: store ALL your data, and access it from anywhere

 Want help finding the best NAS drive?
 This guide will help you choose the right one, and show you the best prices.
 But, first, what is a NAS drive?

 Like the sound of a NAS drive?
-There's just one - rather important - thing you should know.
+There's just one (rather important) thing you should know.
 NAS drives are often sold without any actual hard disks inside.
 The idea is you fit your own so you can choose the right amount of storage space to suit your needs and budget.
-We recommend forking a bit more for heavy duty hard drives specifically targeted at NAS storage, such as Seagate's IronWolf range and WD's Red drives, as these are built to handle continuous use.
+In this case, we recommend spending a bit more on heavy duty hard drives specifically targeted at NAS storage, such as Seagate's IronWolf range and WD's Red drives.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.